What Is The Average Retainer Fee For A Divorce Lawyer?

 Each state has its criteria for who is eligible for legal aid, so you will need to check with your local legal aid office to see if you qualify.

 If you don’t qualify for legal aid or can’t find a lawyer willing to work on a payment plan, you may have to represent yourself in court.
-This can be a daunting task, so be sure to do your research and get as much help as possible.
+This can be daunting, so research and get as much help as possible.